budermike/neural-ode-galaxy-gen/01_foundations/README.md

 3. Hutchinson trace estimator variance: The stochastic trace estimate introduces noise that the optimizer can exploit, pushing estimates further negative.

 Stripped back to a simpler architecture close to the original FFJORD paper — a single CNF without skip connections, with time t concatenated as an additional input channel.
 (Helped for the first few Epochs, but still trace cheating after epoch 8)
-Next Step: RNODE Regularization Implementation to get a well behaved trace through frobenius norm regularization on jacobian
+Next Step: RNODE Regularization Implementation to get a well behaved trace through frobenius norm regularization on jacobian (also add dequantization and use logit for R->R diffeomorphismus instead of [0, 1]->R which makes singualrities near 0 and 1, should reduce trace cheating)

 ### Implementation findings